Shigefumi Mori

 Shigefumi Mori (森 重文, Mori Shigefumi) is a Japanese mathematician, known for his work in algebraic geometry, particularly in relation to the classification of three-folds.
+He won the Fields Medal in 1990.

 Career

 Mori completed his Ph.D. titled "The Endomorphism Rings of Some Abelian Varieties" under Masayoshi Nagata at Kyoto University in 1978.
-He was visiting professor at Harvard University during 1977–1980, the Institute for Advanced Study in 1981–82, Columbia University 1985–87 and the University of Utah for periods during 1987–89 and again during 1991–92.
+He was a visiting professor at Harvard University during 1977–1980, the Institute for Advanced Study in 1981–82, Columbia University 1985–87 and the University of Utah for periods during 1987–89 and again during 1991–92.
 He has been a professor at Kyoto University since 1990.

 Work

 He generalized the classical approach to the classification of algebraic surfaces to the classification of algebraic three-folds.
 The classical approach used the concept of minimal models of algebraic surfaces.
 He found that the concept of minimal models can be applied to three-folds as well if we allow some singularities on them.
 The extension of Mori's results to dimensions higher than three is called the minimal model program and is an active area of research in algebraic geometry.

 He has been elected president of the International Mathematical Union, becoming the first head of the group from East Asia.